 A sport physical is required each year.
 A health review, done by the school nurse, is required within 30 days of the start of each sports season.
-Dr. Goetz, our school physician, will be at the MS/HS on August 13 at 9 a.m. for fall sports physicals.
-Anyone registering to play a fall sport will need to be seen if they do not have a current physical on file; this is a NYS requirement.
+Dr. Goetz, our school physician, is at the MS/HS on specific dates throughout the year to conduct sports physicals before each sports season.
+Anyone registering to play a sport will need to be seen if they do not have a current physical on file; this is a NYS requirement.
 Please call the Main Office to be placed on the list to be seen by Dr. Goetz, if needed.
 Students cannot start a sport season without having a current physical completed.

 Regulations of the Commissioner of Education state that prior to athletic participation students must receive a physical examination.
 The approval of the school physician must be accepted over the opinion of the family physician.